EMBL-EBI-GCA/bp_project/README.md

 To find out more about the Blueprint project please look at [http://www.blueprint-epigenome.eu/](http://www.blueprint-epigenome.eu/)

-We do not expect this code to be generally useful but if you have any questions about the code you find here or our processes managing the Blueprint data please email [mailto:blueprint-info@ebi.ac.uk](blueprint-info@ebi.ac.uk)
+We do not expect this code to be generally useful but if you have any questions about the code you find here or our processes managing the Blueprint data please email [blueprint-info@ebi.ac.uk](mailto:blueprint-info@ebi.ac.uk)